JACKPOT71/Hypertune/README.md

 **Does it work on my hardware?**
 The engine is vendor-aware: Intel and AMD paths are separate, root-port guards protect mismatched boards, unsupported features report "unsupported" instead of guessing.
 The *Prerequisites* chapter in the Help Manual documents exactly what each feature needs.

 ---

+## What Hypertune will never do

+This project has hard boundaries.
+No exception, no "experimental" flag, no future release will cross them:

+- **No DLL injection.** Hypertune never writes code into another process's address space.
+- **No function hooking.** No patching of other processes' imports or code paths.
+- **No memory manipulation of other processes.** Your game's memory is your game's business.
+- **No modification of game files.** Nothing in a game installation is patched, unpacked or rebuilt.
+- **No simulated input.** No macros, no automation, nothing a game could read as bot behavior.
+- **No anti-cheat evasion.** Nothing here is designed to hide from detection — because there is nothing to detect.

+Why this matters: Hypertune configures **your own hardware and operating system** — the state your machine is in *before* a game starts, not what happens *inside* a game while it runs.
+Configuration is not manipulation.
+That distinction is why the answer to "will I get banned?" is the same today as it will be in every future release: the tool does nothing anti-cheat systems look for, and we intend to keep it exactly that way.

+---